17SABT71M3/ffstr.bat/README.md

 ### Delimiters
 Delimiters are symbols that are not part of the search.
 They are used to separate strings into 'tokens'.
-The built-in and always on Delimiter is Space.
-However you still have to write something as the delimiter parameter.
-If you want to continue using space just write the delimiter as `"&"`.
+You have to write something as the delimiter parameter.
+If you want to continue using space write the delimiter as `" "`.
 Delimiters like `&` and `|` must always be escaped like `"^&"` and `"^|"` respectively.

 ### Wi-ki  :newspaper:
-- Example #1 ```extract.bat "&" "^[Capital]" "Hello hollow oh so dear Mister Pierce"```
+- Example #1 ```extract.bat " " "^[Capital]" "Hello hollow oh so dear Mister Pierce"```

 Output:
 ```